-Would you like to film a ride in the UK for series 2?
+Would you like to film a ride in the UK?

-We’re trying to do that in the second season.
+We’re trying to do that.
 We want to go to Europe.
 I’d love to do Asia and Vietnam.
 There’s a ton of great places around the world and in America.
 I’d love to tour it all on a bike.

 If you could do just one of the rides again which would you pick?

 Death Valley on dirt bikes was a lot of fun.
 To have all that open space in front of you and not see anything as far as you can see in any direction for an indefinite amount of time is exhilarating.
 As far as you could see it was white sand, there was nobody around and it was an amazing feeling.
 But I’d love to go back to all the places we visited.

 1. Know where you’re going, be prepared and just have fun – let go!

 2. You can call ahead and use the internet, but a lot of the time, the very special places are from people who go riding their bikes around the area all the time and the people you meet along the way.
 It’s always best to leave room to ride along with the locals.

 3. I personally think motorcycle riders are the safest people on the road.
 Most people who have been in a wreck I know were hit by a car.
 So, just be aware of where you’re going and who’s around you all the time.